East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Rabbi Stanton was ordained from Hebrew Union College – Jewish Institute of Religion in 2013, where he received the David G. Sacks Prize for General Academic Excellence, the Rabbi M. Cohen Award for Ecumenical Studies and the Rabbi Samuel J. Levinson Prize in Religion and the Humanities.
 While at HUC-JIR, Rabbi Stanton served as founding co-editor of the Journal of Interreligious Studies, the pre-eminent academic journal in the field of Interreligious Studies, helping it gain recognition as a field of its own by the American Academy of Religion.
 He received international acclaim for his work, being honored as one of six global finalists for the $100,000 Coexist Prize.

 In 2017, Rabbi Stanton co-edited a symposium edition of the Reform Jewish Quarterly on empowering the rising generations in American congregations with his close colleague and friend, Rabbi Benjamin Spratt.
 The two are longtime creative partners, having co-founded Tribe, a New York-based initiative that has empowered thousands of young professionals to develop vibrant Jewish community.
-They are co-authors of Awakenings: American Jewish Transformations in Identity, Leadership, and Belonging (Berhman House, 2022) and are currently working on a follow-up volume about similar trends in other religious traditions.
+They are co-authors of Awakenings: American Jewish Transformations in Identity, Leadership, and Belonging (Berhman House, 2022) and an eponymous series for Religion News Service.
+They are currently working on a follow-up volume about similar trends in other religious traditions.
+Rabbi Stanton has also written regularly with his clergy partner and friend, Cantor Olivia Brodsky.

 Rabbi Stanton was named a 2019 Faith Justice Hero by the Interfaith Center of New York and received a 2020 Racial Equity and Interfaith Cooperation Award from the Interfaith Youth Core.
 In 2021, he received the Ann Friedman Award from the Gramercy Stuyvesant Independent Democrats, in recognition of his immigration rights advocacy, and was named to the inaugural class of Sacred Journey Fellows, selected from a group of 1,700 interfaith leaders from across the country.
 In 2022, he was invited to become a Founding Partner of Starts With Us, a movement to overcome social division and polarization.
-In 2023, he served as Interfaith Consultant to the Tony Award-winning Broadway musical Parade.
+In 2023, he served as Interfaith Consultant to the Tony Award-winning Broadway musical Parade and in 2024, he served in the same role for the Broadway revival of Cabaret.
+In 2024, Rabbi Stanton was Executive Producer with Matthew Johnson Harris of “Art and Soul,” a podcast that focuses on the intersections of identity, spirituality, and artistic expression.

 Prior to joining East End Temple in 2017, Rabbi Stanton served as associate rabbi at Congregation B’nai Jeshurun in Short Hills New Jersey, associate director of the Center for Global Judaism at Hebrew College, and director of communications for the Coexist Foundation.